-A number of graduate teaching assistantships are available, offering full tuition remission and salaries of $7,813 for first year TA’s and $7,901 for second year TA’s.
+A number of graduate teaching assistantships are available, offering full tuition remission and salaries of approximately $8,481.
 Normally, provided they make adequate progress toward the degree, students who enter with graduate teaching assistantships will have them for the full two years.
 All applicants are automatically considered for teaching assistantships.
 No special application form is needed.

 Fellowships and Scholarships